Darin755/disk-archive/README.md

 # disk-archive
 A executable disk image.
-When run it mounts unzips itself and mounts the virtual disk.
+When it runs it unzips itself and mounts the virtual disk.
 It then waits for a key to be pressed.
 After a key is pressed, it saves changes to the virtual disk and removes temporary files.

 ## To use:
 chmod +x disk